Function XOR

 • Only one test is TRUE so the OR function returns TRUE

-• The computer 3 has a hard-drive of 512 (test TRUE) and RAM of 8 (test TRUE)
+• Computer 3 has a hard drive of 512 (test TRUE) and RAM of 8 (test TRUE)

-• Both tests are TRUE, so the XOR function return FALSE
+• Both tests are TRUE, so the XOR function returns FALSE

 Integrate the test in an IF function

-To avoid leaving the result TRUE or FALSE in your cells, you can integrate the test in a IF function like this:
+To avoid leaving the result TRUE or FALSE in your cells, you can integrate the test in an IF function like this:

 =IF([@[Result XOR]],"Consider","")